Click to grab your free copy of our Garden Tools Cheat Sheet!

-This is a lot to take in, we know.
-Keep reading; the next paragraphs will break down more about how we perceive sunflowers to be yellow, as well as the chemicals within it that produce the color.
+This is a lot to take in, but keep reading; the following paragraphs will discuss how you perceive sunflowers to be yellow and the chemicals that produce the color.

 Why Are Sunflowers Yellow

 Interestingly enough, insects don't see the color of sunflowers as we do.
-Their vision includes different sections of the spectrum than ours.
+Their vision includes different sections of the spectrum.
 Here's an interesting video that shows how flowers look to insects -

 Are All Sunflowers Yellow?